How to Remove a Tile Floor: A Step-By-Step Guide

 Now that the tiles are all removed, it’s time to take a look at what’s underneath.
 Typically, you’ll find a layer of underlayment – material that sits between your subfloor and your finished flooring.
 But if you’re working in your basement or an older home, you may find that the tile was installed directly to a concrete or wood floor.

-If you find a plywood underlayment and you plan on installing new tile, Robillard suggest replacing it with a more stable and sturdy material.
+If you find a plywood underlayment and you plan on installing new tile, Robillard suggests replacing it with a more stable and sturdy material.
 “Plywood really isn’t the best underlayment for tile,” Robillard says. “[Q]uarter-inch and half-inch cement board and underlayment board is going to be a much better underlayment than a plywood board.”

-The main reason that plywood is no longer considered the best underlayment for tiles is because it is absorbent and will expand with moisture, which can cause a ridged material like tile to crack.
+The main reason that plywood is no longer considered the best underlayment for tiles is because it is absorbent and will expand with moisture, which can cause a rigid material like tile to crack.
 However, for flooring types like vinyl or linoleum, plywood is still a fine underlayment.

 If the plywood underlayment and subfloor panels are in good shape, you can reuse it if you’re installing other flooring materials.
 When reusing existing underlayment or removing tile from a wood or concrete floor, it’s important to know how to remove floor tile adhesive properly.